sarunw/android-developer-interview-test/README.md

 This section describes the behavior and detail of each screen.
 We will discuss about data and api in detail in the next section.

 #### 1. Pokemon List Screen ####
 Display paginated list from Pokemon List API(https://pokeapi.co/api/v2/pokemon).
-When clicking on each item in the list, the URL for fetching pokemon detail will be passed to Pokemon detail dialog, and the dialog will be shown.
+When clicking on each item in the list, the Pokemon detail dialog will be shown.
+Please noted that the URL for fetching pokemon detail will be passed to Pokemon detail dialog from Pokemon List Screen.

 ![Screen Shot 2019-07-25 at 4 36 42 PM](https://user-images.githubusercontent.com/19642082/61863901-b13af980-aefa-11e9-8a83-f6bb221d6e23.png)

 #### 2. Pokemon Detail Dialog ####
-Modal style dialog for displaying pokemon detail.
+This is a dialog for displaying pokemon detail.
 This dailog show when the item in Pokemon List screen is clicked.
 There are only 4 field display in this page `base_experience`, `height`, `name`, `weight`.

 ![Screen Shot 2019-07-25 at 4 41 51 PM](https://user-images.githubusercontent.com/19642082/61864176-29a1ba80-aefb-11e9-9269-07a6c21aa923.png)

 ### Data

-The data in this application is fetch from PokéAPI(https://pokeapi.co) There are only two endpoinst called in this application.
+The data in this application is fetch from PokéAPI(https://pokeapi.co) There are only two endpoints called in this application.

 #### 1. Pokemon List API ####
 https://pokeapi.co/api/v2/pokemon